alexiscrack3/git-cheat-sheet/README.md

 ```bash
 $ git branch --merged
 ```
-List all branches that are already merged into
+List all branches that are already merged into.
 ```bash
 $ git branch --merged <local-branch> <local-branch>
 ```